yan-duarte/yan-duarte.github.io/_posts/2016-07-02-Assignment1.md

 ## STEP 7: Based on your literature review, develop a hypothesis about what you believe the association might be between these topics.
 Hypothesis:

-  - Does the sugar consumption has some relation with the incidence of breast cancer?
-  - Does the food consumption quantity has some relation with the incidence of breast cancer?
-  - Does the Cholesterol in blood has some relation with the incidence of breast cancer?

 As we see in the review, a good alimentation can be a determining factor to avoid this disease.

-I believe that this topics have a strong correlation.
+  - I believe that sugar consumption is positively correlated with the incidence of breast cancer.

 ## Review Criteria